photonstorm/box2d-lite/README.md

 5) 36,772 - Perform aribter and joint iterations
 6) 36,772 - Integrate velocities

-So, for vec2s the majority happen in World.broadphase and then a massive jump when performing arbiter and joint iterations.
+So, for vec2s the majority happen in `World.broadphase` and then a massive jump when performing arbiter and joint iterations.

-For mat22s everything pretty much happens in World.broadphase.
+For mat22s everything pretty much happens in `World.broadphase`.

 Let's try and reduce the number of vec2s created during arbiter iterations by inlining a bunch of that math.

 ## v0.0.7

-Inlined all vector math in Arbiter.applyImpulse and found some duplicate code:
+Inlined all vector math in `Arbiter.applyImpulse` and found some duplicate code:

 ```
 Frame: 200 = 50,210 vec2s - 36,772 mat22s
 Frame: 600 = 53,998 vec2s - 36,772 mat22s
 ```

 This is a 19.6126% decrease on Frame 200 and a massive 43.3389% decrease on Frame 600.
+Lovely.

-Let's check this against our World.step flow:
+Let's check our `World.step` stats again:

 Frame 200: